NVIDIA/aistore/docker/tests/README.md

 Be sure that the credentials file is located outside of the script directory.
 The script copies credentials from provided location to its working directory.

-Passing `-a` enables AWS instead GCP even if AWS crededentials file is invalid or empty.
+Passing `-a` enables AWS instead GCP even if AWS credentials file is invalid or empty.

 To deploy a cluster in 'silent' mode use the following options (if any of them is not set, then the script switches to interactive mode and asks for details):